GlareDB/glaredb.github.io/_glaredb/integrations/hyperquery.md

 con = glaredb.connect(cloud_uri)
 ```

-All tables in the GlareDB Cloud deployment are queryable from Hyperquery using
+Hyperquery has access to all of the resources in the GlareDB Cloud deployment
-[Hybrid Execution].
+through [Hybrid Execution].
 Data in the notebook, including [Pandas] and [Polars]
 dataframes can be joined with data in GlareDB Cloud.

 [Hyperquery]: https://www.hyperquery.ai/